-You may do all the “right” things — be loving, romantic, sexy, supportive etc but ultimately if the person does not feel good about himself/herself (for whatever reason) when with you, none of those things matter.
+People have different reasons why they leave a relationship, even if it’s what they want and walk away.
+You may do all the “right” things — be loving, romantic, sexy, supportive etc. but ultimately if the person does not feel good about themselves (for whatever reason) when with you, none of those things matter.

 Does that mean it’s all your ex’s “issues”?
 Absolutely not!